Photocurrents induced by structured light: Kinetic theory

 We consider a two-dimensional electron gas (2DEG) in the $xy$ plane (at $z = 0$) which is irradiated by a spatially-inhomogeneous monochromatic electromagnetic wave.
 In the 2DEG plane, the electric field has the form

 where $ \bm E (\bm r)$ is the field amplitude and $\bm r = (x, y)$ is the in-plane coordinate.
-Generally, because of screening, the electric field acting upon the electrons differs from the field of the incident radiation.
+Generally, because of screening, the spatial profile of the electric field acting upon the electrons differs from that of the incident wave.
 The total field can be calculated in the framework of the Lindhard screening theory~\cite{Lindhard1954,GiulianiVignale_book2005}.
-However, for the amplitude $\bm E (\bm r)$ slowly varying in the 2DEG plane, i.e., in the long wavelength limit, screening is negligible.
+However, for the amplitude $\bm E (\bm r)$ which varies smoothly in the 2DEG plane, i.e., in the long wavelength limit, screening is negligible.
 This regime reliably holds for electromagnetic fields of radio-frequency and terahertz spectral ranges with the inhomogeneity scale of the order of the wavelength~\footnote{See paragraph after Eq.~\eqref{currentnew} for details}.
-Therefore, we neglect the difference between the incident and actual electric fields.
+Therefore, we neglect the difference between the profiles of the incident and actual electric fields.

 The electromagnetic field necessarily contains the magnetic component $\bm B(\bm r, t) = \bm B (\bm r) \mathrm{e}^{-\mathrm{i}\omega t}+\mathrm{c.c.}$ with the out-of-plane projection

 which follows from the Maxwell equation.
 In the model of 2D transport, the electrons interact only with the in-plane component $\bm E_{\parallel} = (E_x, E_y)$ of the electric field and the out-of-plane component $B_z$ of the magnetic field.